faadias/ezdb/README.md

 ## Updating a record

-Imagine taht one year has passed and Mary Kovacs is now 67 years old.
-How do we change tha "age" value for her in our records?
+Imagine that one year has passed and Mary Kovacs is now 67 years old.
+How do we change the "age" value for her in our records?
 The syntax resembles the one used for insertion:

 	database.table("person")
 		.update({